hvbr1s/api_project/README.md

 ## API Request to the /api Route

-To make an API request to the /api route, you need to use the HTTP GET method and include the FIREBASE_API_KEY as a query parameter.
+To make an API request to the /api route, you need to use the HTTP POST method and include your API key in the request header.
 The request should also include user_input and user_id as query parameters.

 Here is an example of how to format the request: